ausdebating/constitution/constitution.md

 ### (30) Presiding member

-1. The president or, in the president’s absence, the vice-president, is to preside as chairperson at each general meeting of the association.
+1. The president or, in the president’s absence, such person as the president may see fit to appoint, is to preside as chairperson at each general meeting of the association.
-2. If the president and the vice-president are absent or unwilling to act, the members present must elect one of their number to preside as chairperson at the meeting.

 ### (31) Adjournment